<- Back to Bunches

 Overview

-Bunches needed a community product where fans could join groups, chat in real time, share content, receive notifications, make picks, earn rewards, and use REP without being exposed to raw wallet or transaction complexity.
+Bunches needed a community product where sports fans could join groups, chat in real time, share content, receive notifications, make picks, earn rewards, and use REP without being exposed to raw wallet or transaction complexity.

 Impact